 The resulting values can be copied from Character/Camera and Loading Image Config and pasted into the settings for another avatar.

-Render Video #
+Render #

 Videos can be rendered in WEBM or MP4 formats.